kubernetes-sigs/kubespray/docs/vars.md

   addition to Kubespray deployed DNS
 * *nameservers* - Array of DNS servers configured for use by hosts
 * *searchdomains* - Array of up to 4 search domains
+* *dns_etchosts* - Content of hosts file for coredns and nodelocaldns

 For more information, see [DNS Stack](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/dns-stack.md).